Chapter 1: Core Concepts

 4.5 In-Depth: Stop Loss & Take Profit

-You can define your exit points using two distinct methods.
-The system prioritizes distance-based stops if both types are provided in the same alert.
+You can define your exit points using several distinct methods.
+The system uses a clear priority order to determine which method to apply if multiple are provided in the same alert.

 Trailing Stops

-This powerful, optional parameter for MetaTrader alerts allows you to control how new orders interact with existing positions for the same symbol.
+This powerful, optional parameter allows you to control how new orders interact with existing positions for the same symbol.

 Supported Values: